dogweather/forkful/content/en/google-apps-script/dates-and-times/converting-a-date-into-a-string.md

 weight: 28
 ---

-## What & Why?

-Converting dates into strings is a fundamental task that enables programmers to manipulate and display date information in a human-readable format.
-This is crucial for creating user interfaces, generating reports, or logging information in applications developed with Google Apps Script.

 ## How to:
 Google Apps Script, being based on JavaScript, allows for multiple methods to achieve the conversion of dates to strings.
 Below are some examples illustrating different approaches:

 ### Using `toString()` Method: